epics-extensions/ea-cpp/README.md

 # ea-cpp
-File system IO and V4-based middle layer of the EPICS archiver
+File system IO and V4-based middle layer of the EPICS archiver.